Quantitative and empirical demonstration of the Matthew effect in a study of career longevity: Quantitative Model

 We now address the fact that not every career is of the same length.
 Nearly every individual is faced with the constant risk of losing his/her job, possibly as the result of poor performance, bad health, economic downturn, or even a change in the business strategy of his/her employer.
 Survival in the workplace requires that the individual maintain his/her performance level with respect to all possible replacements.
 In general, career longevity is influenced by many competing random processes which contribute to the random termination time $T$ of a career \cite{firing}.
-The distribution $P(x,t)$ calculated in Eq.~[\ref{Pxt}] is the conditional probability $P(x,T) \equiv P(x,t | t= T)$ that an individual has achieved a career position $x$ at his/her termination time $t=T$.
-Hence, to obtain an ensemble distribution of career longevity $P(x)$ we must average over the distribution $r(T)$ of random termination times $T$,
+Our model accounts for external termination factors which are not correlated to the contemporaneous productivity of a given individual.
+A more sophisticated model, which incorporates endogenous termination factors, e.g. termination due to sudden decrease in productivity below a given employment threshold, is more difficult to analytically model, which we leave as an open problem.
+The pdf $P(x\vert T)$ calculated in Eq.~[\ref{Pxt}] is the conditional probability that an individual has achieved a career position $x$ by his/her given termination time $T$.
+Hence, to obtain an ensemble pdf of career longevity $P(x)$ we must average over the pdf $r(T)$ of random termination times $T$,

 We next make a suitable choice for $r(T)$.
 To this end, we introduce the hazard rate, $H(T)$, which is the Bayesian probability that failure will occur at time $T + \delta T$, given that it has not yet occurred at time $T$.
 This is written as $H(T) = r(T)/S(T) = - \frac{ \partial }{ \partial T} \ln S(T) $ , where $S(T) \equiv 1- \int_0^T r(t) \ dt $ is the probability of a career surviving until time $T$.
 The exponential pdf of termination times,